mfroeling/7TMRI-website/pages/about_jobs.md

 header:
     image_fullwidth: "banners/scanner.png"

-title: "Job Oppertunities"
+title: "Job Opportunities"
 subheadline: 'Join our team'

 tags: about

 ---

-Below you can find a list of open positions in our group for which we are looking for enthosiastic and motivated people.
+Below you can find a list of open positions in our group for which we are looking for enthusiastic and motivated people.

 ### Job Opportunities